ReactTraining/react-broadcast/README.md

 [npm-badge]: https://img.shields.io/npm/v/react-broadcast.svg?style=flat-square
 [npm]: https://www.npmjs.com/package/react-broadcast

-## This library is considered experimental and is probably not going to be developed further.
-Subscriptions take you outside of the React model, and make it harder for you to predict when elements will re-render

 [`react-broadcast`](https://www.npmjs.com/package/react-broadcast) provides a reliable way for React components to propagate state changes to their descendants deep in the component hierarchy, bypassing intermediaries who `return false` from [`shouldComponentUpdate`](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate).

 It was originally built to solve issues that arose from using [`react-router`](https://www.npmjs.com/package/react-router) together with [`react-redux`](https://www.npmjs.com/package/react-redux).
 The router needed a safe way to communicate state changes to `<Link>`s deep in the component hierarchy, but `react-redux` relies on `shouldComponentUpdate` for performance. `react-broadcast` allows the router to work seamlessly with Redux and any other component that uses `shouldComponentUpdate`.